2001 Winners and their Suppliers

 - Mammotome handheld breast biopsy system, manufactured by Ethicon Endo-Surgery Inc. (Cincinnati, OH), a Johnson & Johnson company.
 Entry submitted by Herbst LaZar Bell Inc. (Chicago, IL) and Plexus Corp.
 (Neenah, WI).
 The Mammotome handheld breast biopsy system is a minimally invasive device, used under local anesthetic and ultrasound guidance, that can be used to collect multiple biopsy samples with a single needle insertion into the breast.
 Supply and design credit to Arrk (San Diego, CA), Cut Craft Inc. (Fort Worth, TX), Dow Plastics (Midland, MI), Herbst LaZar Bell Inc., Identco (Ingleside, IL), Innovative Machining (Neenah, WI), MPI International Inc. (Rochester Hills, MI), MPE-Inc. (Milwaukee, WI), Marksman Metals (St. Michael, MN), Phillips Plastics (Hudson, WI), Plexus Corp.
 (Neenah, WI), and ScottModels Inc. (Cincinnati, OH).

-- Neptune waste-management system, manufactured by Stryker Instruments, a division of Stryker Corp.
-(Kalamazoo, MI).
-Entry submitted by American Immuno Tech Inc. (Costa Mesa, CA).
+- Neptune waste-management system, designed and developed by American Immuno Tech, entry submitted by American Immuno Tech Inc. (Costa Mesa, CA).
 The Neptune waste-management system is used in operating rooms, pathology and surgical centers, emergency rooms, and physician offices, to evacuate, collect, and dispose of hazardous surgical fluid waste, as well as smoke from electrocautery or laser devices.
 Supply and design credit to American Immuno Tech Inc. and Bio-Medical Devices International (Irvine, CA).
+Now, owned and manufactured by Stryker Instruments, a division of Stryker Corp.
+(Kalamazoo, MI).

 - Tissuebond applicator and Tissuemed 180 lightsource system, manufactured by Tissuemed Ltd. (Leeds, UK).
 Entry submitted by DCA Design Consultants (Warwick, UK).
 The Tissuebond applicator and Tissuemed 180 lightsource system are a custom-designed applicator and light source that allow easy, controlled application of tissue sealant that is subsequently activated by a light.
 Supply and design credit to DCA Design Consultants.